surveycto/decrypt/README.md

 If you choose *Manual entry*, the *default* field value will be the example encryption key (i.e., you won't have to type it in.
 Do not modify the default value).

 **Warning**: This is just an example, and you should **not** publicly share your encryption key like this.
+Nor should you hard-code the encryption key into your form design (this also nullifies the security benefit).
 You should use your own encryption key to encrypt and decrypt your data.

-If you decide to use a QR code to store your encryption key, make sure that QR code is well-protected, since anyone who has that QR code can decrypt your data.
+If you decide to use a QR code to store your encryption key, make sure that QR code is well-protected, since anyone who has access to the QR code and your form (whether on Collect or the server) can decrypt your data.

 ### Parameters